 stdout about the status of the generated files.

 javah command to create an output file containing JNI-style native method function prototypes.
 This is the default output; use of

 -jni is optional.

 Specifies that output files should always be written.

 Specifies the path from which to load application modules.

 javah command uses to look up classes.
 Overrides the default or the

-CLASSPATH environment variable when it is set.
+CLASSPATH environment variable when it’s set.
 Directories are separated by colons on Oracle Solaris and semicolons on Windows.
-The general format for path is:
+The general format for the path is:

 For example, if directory

 b.JAR, then the class path element